-Sequatchie Cove Creamery - Sequatchie, Tenn.
+Sequatchie Cove Creamery in Sequatchie, Tennessee

-Meadow Creek Dairy - Galax, Va.
+Meadow Creek Dairy in Galax, Virginia

 Meadow Creek produces cheese seasonally, beginning in April and stopping in December, so that the spring, summer and fall versions all have variation.
 Their first cheese, Appalachian, has a complementary white coat of penicillium molds adding to the unique flavors of cream, butter, lemon and earthy mushroom.
 It’s aged 90 days and is recommended for breads, so it’s perfect for your grilled cheese needs.
 Their second-oldest cheese, Mountaineer, is also their longest-aged, spending six months at least in the cellar.
 It was inspired by a 2004 European trip, and gives off a roasted nut flavor profile that’s buttery before mellowing into a richer, beefier caramel finish.

-Sweet Grass Dairy - Thomasville, Ga.
+Sweet Grass Dairy in Thomasville, Georgia

-Brazos Valley Cheeses - Waco, Texas
+Brazos Valley Cheeses in Waco, Texas

-Fromagerie Belle Chevre - Elkmont, Ala.
+Fromagerie Belle Chevre in Elkmont, Alabama

 Best known for being entirely spreadable on bagels, Belle Chevre also makes an outstanding Pimento Chevre spread, which is brilliant on sliced bread and works its magic on toast.
-Its original goat cheese spread, which won a first-place award at the American Cheese Society, is outstanding when mixed with honey, and they also sell 4-ounce grape-leaf-wrapped discs of French cheese, because even grilled cheese deserves an appetizer.
+Its original goat cheese spread, which won a first-place award at the American Cheese Society, is outstanding when mixed with honey, and they also sell four-ounce grape-leaf-wrapped discs of French cheese, because even grilled cheese deserves an appetizer.

-Kenny’s Farmhouse Cheese - Austin, Ky.
+Kenny’s Farmhouse Cheese in Austin, Kentucky